kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md

 \(6\) Be signed by the person filing the complaint or a duly authorized representative.

-\(c\) Complaints which do not meet the requirements of paragraph (b) of this section will be considered reports under §13.1.
+\(c\) Complaints which do not meet the requirements of paragraph (b) of this section will be considered reports under [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.1   Reports of violations.|§13.1]].

 \(d\) Complaints which meet the requirements of paragraph (b) of this section will be docketed and a copy mailed to each person named in the complaint.

-\(e\) Any complaint filed against a member of the Armed Forces of the United States acting in the performance of official duties shall be referred to the Secretary of the Department concerned for action in accordance with the procedures set forth in §13.21 of this part.
+\(e\) Any complaint filed against a member of the Armed Forces of the United States acting in the performance of official duties shall be referred to the Secretary of the Department concerned for action in accordance with the procedures set forth in [[Volume 1/B Procedural rules/0013 Investigative and enforcement procedures.md#§13.21   Military personnel.|§13.21]] of this part.

 \(f\) The person named in the complaint shall file an answer within 20 days after service of a copy of the complaint.